DiScholEd/DiScholEd/README.md

 # DiScholEd

-Repository dedicated to the DiScholEd platform application
+This repository is dedicated to the DiScholEd platform application and more precisely the various configuration files.